PatoFlamejanteTV/gtone/BUILDING.md

 - If you started the signaling server, set the Signaling URL to ws://localhost:8080
 - (Optional) Set the Log Server URL to forward logs to your own server.

+Important: to receive acoustic messages you must open the listener page and grant microphone permission.
+Open the listener page in a normal tab (not chrome://) at:

+	chrome-extension://<extension-id>/pages/mic-listener.html

+Click "Start listening" and grant microphone permission.
+Keep this tab open while other devices send tones; the page will decode acoustic messages and forward them to the extension.

 5) Use the extension:

 - Use the browser action button to send a "shoutout".
 If signaling is configured and other clients are connected they will receive it.
 Otherwise the local loopback will still mark the send as successful.